skyportal/skyportal/doc/setup.md

 ```
 PYTHONPATH=. python tools/elevate_user.py --list
 ```
-to list all users, their roles and the roles that they can be elevated to.
+to list all users, their roles and the roles that they can be set to.

 ### Test data